Heteronema trispira Matvienko, 1938

 - body filled with numerous roundish paramylon grains

-Of Heteronema trispira there seems to exist only the original description and drawing by Matvienko (1938), who found this Heteronema species in a Russian Sphagnum pond.
-After that there seems to be no other records of this species.
+Only the origninal description and drawing of Heteronema trispira by Matvienko (1938), who found this Heteronema species in a Russian Sphagnum pond, seems to exist.
+After that there seem to be no further records of this species.

-The identification of Heteronema trispira is basing mainly on the shape of the cells with three characteristic turns (s. drawing above and fig. 1 b) which are turned counterclockwise.
-The anterior end is snout-like extended and the posterior end is tapered and rounded as described and drawn by Matvienko.
-However, in my population there are some deviations from Matvienk’s description (s.
-“Diagnosis” above).
-The swimming flagellum in my specimens was only about half as long as the body and the trailing flagellum only slightly shorter:
+Heteronema trispira is slender spindle-shaped and has three characteristic coils which are turned counterclockwise.
+The anterior end is snout-like and the posterior end is tapered and rounded, as described and drawn by Matvienko.
+In my population, however, there are some deviations from Matvienko’s description.
+In my specimens, the leading (swimming) flagellum was only about half as long as the body and the trailing flagellum only slightly shorter.
+Matvienk describes them as body-length.
+I could not find the rod-shaped organelle described by Matvienk in the area of the mouth opening in any of the specimens in my population.

 Fig. 1 a-c: Heteronema trispira.
 L = 122 µm.
 The freely swimming specimen found in January 1998.
 Note the three turns of the body (1–3).
 Nu = nucleus.
 Obj.
 40 X.

-Fig. 2 a-d: Heteronema trispira.
+Fig. 5 a-d: Heteronema trispira.
 L = 75 µm.
-The freely swimming second specimen found in September 2003.
-Note the leading flagellum (LF, L = 36 µm) and the trailing flagellum (TF, L = 24 µm).
-PG = paramylon grains.
+The third freely swimming specimen found in September 2003.
+LF = leading flagellum, PG = paramylon grains, TF = trailing flagellum.
 Obj.
 40 X.